-It's always part of the plan that support is time-limited, so there's a clear focus on helping to kick-start activities the older person can continue independently.
+It's always part of the plan that support is time-limited, so there's a clear focus on helping to kickstart activities the client can continue independently.
 We'll also get in touch as a follow-up, to see how they are and if any further support is needed.

 How it makes a difference

 Low cost, preventative interventions based on social factors can make a huge difference to quality of life, and have a significant impact on uptake of health and social care services.
-Across our Support at Home services we measure the outcomes of the people we support, across 6 criteria: happiness, safety, health, loneliness, independence and connection with the community.
+Across our support at home services we measure the outcomes of the people we support, across six criteria: happiness, safety, health, loneliness, independence and connection with the community.

-We also measure the impact that volunteering has on our volunteers, to demonstrate the impact and difference it's making to their lives, as well as on health and social services.
+We also measure the impact that volunteering has on our volunteers, to demonstrate the difference it's making to their lives, as well as on health and social services.

-"If you are on your own, and not in contact with anyone, little by little you start to become slower and depressed.
-But the more involvement you have when you are older, the better for you, and it will keep you going as long as you can."
+Maude is 78, and lives alone in East London.
+She feels that the more involvement in your community you have when you are older, the better for you, and it will keep you going as long as you can.